-Siegler is a professor in the College of Engineering’s Department of Mechanical Engineering and Mechanics.
+Siegler is a professor of mechanical engineering and mechanics in the College of Engineering.

 The explosion in the popularity of joint replacement surgery over the past two decades is one of the biggest stories in the world of health care.
 Yet despite this meteoric rise, it seems likely that the years to come will see these intensive, yet life-changing, surgeries grow even more popular.